Cheap Michelin eats in Bangkok!

 If you’re a fan of crab, you’ll definitely want to try one of the best Crab Vermicelli in Bangkok.
 Head over to Somsak Boo Op, a humble establishment with only 1 thing on their menu, vermicelli with seafood.

-The smoky flavour of the seafood and the perfectly seasoned noodles are reason enough to join in the queues!
+The smoky flavor of the seafood and the perfectly seasoned noodles are reason enough to join in the queues!
 The Steamed Crab with glass noodles is priced at THB 310.

 5. Soi Polo Fried Chicken